friemen/examine/README.md

 **validate** --
 Takes a value-provider, a rule-set and data and returns a validation-result.

+### Namespace macros

+**defvalidator** --
-**defvalidator** -- Defines a function in the current namespace that takes data and returns a map of message seqs.
+Defines a function in the current namespace that takes data and returns a map of message seqs.

 ### Namespace constraints